Why Electric Buses

 What kind of electric buses has the City of Regina ordered?

-Regina Transit is purchasing up to 53, 40’ LFSe+ Novabus BEB (Battery Electric Buses).
+Regina Transit purchased 20, 40-foot LFSe+ Novabus BEB (Battery Electric Buses).
 LFSe+ means Low Floor Series Extended Range Electric Transit Bus.

 Has the technology been tested in Canadian cities?
 What were the results?

-- A similar technology - BAE Systems’ electric propulsion technology (LFSE+ Electric Propulsion System) - has been operating in Toronto Transit Commission (TTC) buses since 2006.
-Toronto currently has more than 1000 hybrid-electric buses with this technology in their fleet.
+- Similar technology – BAE Systems’ electric propulsion technology (LFSE+ Electric Propulsion System) – has been operating in Toronto Transit Commission (TTC) since 2006.
+Toronto currently has more than 1,000 hybrid-electric buses with this technology in their fleet.

 - In 2021, Société de transport de Laval procured 10 BEBs from Winnipeg based manufacturer New Flyer Industries to be used in their all-electric bus line.

 - In 2015, Société de transport de Montréal purchased the first BEB built in the St Eustache plant and placed three Novabus LFSEs into service in 2016.
-This is the precursor to the LFSE+ BEB that Regina Transit will be purchasing.
+This is the precursor to the LFSE+ BEB that Regina Transit purchased.

 - Société de transport de Laval purchased their BEBs in 2012 and have only purchased Hybrid Electric Buses since 2014.
 In 2023, they announced the purchase of up to 1,229 BEBs from Novabus as part of a province-wide agreement between 10 Québec transit agencies.

-- Novabus has delivered BEBs to Coast Mountain, Guelph, GRT Quebec, Halifax, Milwaukee, San Francisco, and Houston.
-They are currently building BEB orders for the TTC, Association du transport urbain du Québec (ATUQ), Saskatoon, Regina, Durham Region Transit (DRT), Oakville, Brampton, and others.
-Novabus currently has approximately 1000 buses under production order.
+- Novabus has delivered BEBs to Coast Mountain, Guelph, GRT Quebec and Halifax.
+They are currently building BEB orders for the TTC, Association du transport urbain du Québec (ATUQ), Saskatoon, Regina, Durham Region Transit (DRT), Oakville, Brampton and others.
+Novabus currently has approximately 1,000 BEBs buses under production order.

 - Novabus is utilizing the same core components in their BEBs as they do in their Hybrid-Electric Buses.
 This allows for a proven and dependable drive system to be utilized and maintains continuity between conventional and BEB fleets.